AppliedBioinformatics/uwa_darwins_daisy/docs.md

 I also completed a small review to assess future directions that we could take the project.
 This work is located [here](/reports/sgsgeneloss_gene_analysis.docx)

+### Update 24/07/2025.
+After sending the report above to Dave we discussed a future directions for the gene loss analysis.
+I will outline these
+below:

+1) Find a non-island daisy relative to compare results to.
+2) Compare the extent of parthenolide loss between species.
+3) Compare the extent of parthenolide loss between islands.
+4) Map the gibberellin genes to a pathway to get a better understanding of what is going on.
+Is there any other genes in the pathway that might be flagged as a different GO term that are showing gene loss?
+5) Compare gibberellin gene loss between species.
+6) Compare gibberellin gene loss between islands.

+In order to keep this report is a somewhat chronological order I will start a new section to document the above analysis.

 ## Running masurca on unmapped reads (16/07/2025) -(21/07/2025).
 Masurca prefers untrimmed reads for the assembly.
 In order to collect these I had to download the raw .fastqz files from `pshell` and merge them by sample using this [script](/scripts/masurca/merge_daisy_raws_fastq.sh).
 Once I had merged the